9 Jasmine Tea Benefits for Your Health

 Origins of Jasmine Tea

 Jasmine tea skyrocketed to popularity in China during the Ming Dynasty when florals were all the rage.
 Floral patterns covered paintings, porcelain tableware, embroidery and literature in Chinese society.
+Jasmine tea was first produced in the Fujian province of China.
 It's no surprise that a tea made from jasmine flowers was one of China's first beverage exports to the Western world.

 What Is Jasmine Tea?

 Jasmine tea is made from a combination of true tea leaves and jasmine blossoms.
+The jasmine flowers are typically harvested from one vairety of jasmine plant known as Jasminum officinale.
 Today's aromatic jasmine teas come from one of the two varieties of the jasmine plant: common jasmine and sampaguita.
 Related to the olive family, jasmine flowers effuse a deeply fragrant smell with a sweet finish.
+This herbal tea is frequently sold as jasmine pearls.
+The delicate pearls unfurl as the tea steeps, creating a beautiful presentation.

 The taste of jasmine tea can vary depending on which true tea it uses as its base, where the jasmine is grown and how it is processed.
 Typically, jasmine green tea has a delicate and subtle flavor profile with notes of sweet floral, a fresh finish and a perfumed aroma.
-Not only is jasmine tea a wildly popular choice due to its taste and aroma, it also boasts significant health benefits.
+High quality jasmine tea varieties including Yin Hao are among the favorite teas of Chinese leaders.
+Not only is the delicate flavor of jasmine tea a wildly popular choice, it also boasts significant health benefits.

 Health Benefits of Jasmine Tea